Besieged Governor Ngilu Dealt A Blow As Court Allows MCAs To Debate Impeachment Motion -

 Kilonzo wants the governor impeached on grounds of violation of the constitution, abuse of office and gross misconduct.

+Read: Ngilu Slams Kitui MCAs For Dramatically Ejecting Her Lawyers From Assembly

+In the impeachment motion signed by 40 out of 56 MCAs, Kilonzo accuses the county boss of failure to account for public funds.

-The MCA claims that the Governor was summoned to appear before the Senate Committee on County Public Investment and Accounts (CPIAC) to shed light on audit queries over management of the county funds and expenditure for the 2017-2018 and 2018-2019 financial years, cumulatively amounting to approximately Ksh20 million.
+The MCA argues that the governor failed to honour summons by the senate committee on County Public Investment and Accounts to shed light on audit queries regarding the management and expenditure of county funds amounting to KSh20 billion for 2017 /2018 and 2018/ 2019 financial years.

 This writer understands that the audit queries had been raised by the Auditor General in the auditor general’s report for the years ended 30th June, 2018 and 30th June, 2019 respectively.

+The motion reads that when the governor finally appeared before the committee, she failed to give a satisfactory explanation to the audit queries.

+Read Also: Kitui MCA James Munuve Claims To Have Been Assaulted For Leading Ngilu’s Impeachment

-According to the MCA, Ngilu’s failure to account for the said expenditure as required, further violates article 201 (a) of the Constitution and her said actions have utterly eroded the public confidence of the people of Kitui County in the integrity of the holder of the office.
+According to the MCA, Ngilu’s failure to account for the said expenditure as required further violates Article 201 (a) of the Constitution and her said actions have utterly eroded the public confidence of the people of Kitui County in the integrity of the holder of the office.

 Other accusations include irregular and unlawful hiring of county secretary and failing to comply with the two-third gender rule in appointments, violating people’s right to health and conflict of interest in the purchase of a stationary stone crusher plant.